Chinese Herbal Medicine

 Herbs Used for Disease Prevention and Chinese Medicine

 There is allot of talk about preventative medicine, preventative health care, and healthy aging; when it comes right down to it, most Western practitioner are unaware of the benefits of Tonic Herbs.
-The Chinese were contemplating the affects of aging some 3,000+ years ago, and began to utilize Tonic Herbs as preventative medicine and to reverse disease processes.
+The Chinese were contemplating the affects of aging some 3,000+ years ago.

 One of the first Chinese manuals on pharmacology, The Divine Farmers Materia Medica was compiled by The Taoist master, alchemist and pharmacologist Tao Hongjing who was born around 456 BC.
 He was also credited with the development of early grain cultivation and practiced under the imperial patronage of Emperor Wu of the Liang dynasty.